andyjakubowski/kingly-site/src/v1/tutorials/real-world-home.md

 ![machine fetching global feed](../../graphs/real-world/realworld-routing-home.png)

-To be able to understand the machine behaviour from the previous graph, it is useful to remember the formalism for the visual representation of state machines:
+To be able to understand the machine behavior from the previous graph, it is useful to remember the formalism for the visual representation of state machines:

 - a node is a control state
 - the *Init* node is the initial control state for the state machine
-- an edge between nodes is called a transition and is labelled with an (optional) event, a (optional) guard, and (optional) actions.
+- an edge between nodes is called a transition and is labeled with an (optional) event, an (optional) guard, and (optional) actions.
 - Typically we write a transition in the form `event [ guard ] / actions`

 Let's also recall here some necessary terminology: